pinselimo/complex-viral-evolution/README.md

 You can then build and execute the model by running:

 ~~~
-cabal run hpc -fvec256 -- -p ./data -s "Just $SEED" +RTS -N"$CORES"
+$ cabal run hpc -fvec256 -- -p ./data -s "Just $SEED" +RTS -N"$CORES"
 ~~~

-or for the reproduction model:
+Or for the reproduction model:

 ~~~
-cabal run repro -fvec256 -- -p ./data -s "Just $SEED" +RTS -N"$CORES"
+$ cabal run repro -fvec256 -- -p ./data -s "Just $SEED" +RTS -N"$CORES"
 ~~~

-The model was tested on different x86 architecture CPUs, it does not build on Apple Silicon.
+The model was tested on different x86-64 architecture CPUs on NixOS 24.11 and Ubuntu 22.04.5 LTS, it does not build on Apple Silicon.
+Simulation times will vary but a single run should usually not exceed an hour of runtime using 4 cores of an i7 CPU.
+Installation times should be within a couple of minutes.

 ## Generated Data